Documentation

 Language Scribing Overview

-The metadata and lang styles can be added in a Word document, a sam file, an ScML file, or an InDesign document.
-If added to sam, ScML, or InDesign, this metadata will round-trip through the Well-Formed Document Workflow.
-(To extract this info out of InDesign, Scribe Tools 4.0 or later is required.)
+The metadata and language styles can be added in a Word document, a sam file, an ScML file, or an InDesign document.
+If added to sam, ScML, or InDesign, this metadata will travel through the Well-Formed Document Workflow.

 Procedure for Language Scribing in Word

-Notes: lang-i in bibliographies can prevent the bibliography tools from working as expected.
-If language scribing is needed in the bibliography, Scribe recommends handling this after copyediting instead of before.
+Note: The use of lang-i in bibliographies can prevent the bibliography tools from working as expected.
+If language scribing is needed in a bibliography, Scribe recommends applying the styles after copyediting this section.

 Procedure for Language Scribing in sam